JosiahBessler/Genesis-Field-Theory/How YOU Can Help.md

 - the correct definitions
 - accurate assumptions
 - the full conceptual structure
+- the current working mathematical picture
 - consistent terminology

-AI will produce much higher-quality results when this document is included.
+AI will produce much higher-quality results when these documents are included.

 **Recommended Workflow**

-**STEP 1 — Load the Overview document into AI**
+**STEP 1 — Load the Overview and/or Working Model document into AI**
 This establishes the foundation.

 **STEP 2 — Have AI identify unclear areas**